doubco/thememiner/README.md

 ThemeMiner is the missing piece for styled-components.

-It makes to create complex design systems with `styled-components` very easy and readable.
+It makes it very easy and readable, to create complex design systems in `React` with `styled-components`.

 ThemeMiner will consume the `theme` provided with `<ThemeProvider />`.